Fist of Jesus

 Fist of Jesus is a 2012 Spanish splatter comedy short film about Jesus Christ in a zombie apocalypse.

 Plot

-During a sermon, Jesus learns from Jacob that his son Lazarus has died.
+During a sermon, Jesus learns from Jacob that Jacob's son Lazarus has died.
 Jesus promises Jacob to resurrect him.
 Lazarus is resurrected, but as a zombie.
-He attacks Jacob and Jesus can only barely escape.
-The zombie epidemic spreads rapidly, and Jesus hurries to his friend Judas to fight the undead with him.
-Armed with fish, the two of them fight together against the zombie hordes, which now include the Roman occupying forces and a gang of cowboys, and can finally defeat them in a bloody battle.
+He attacks Jacob and Jesus can only barely escape alongside Judas.
+The zombie epidemic spreads rapidly, as Jesus and Judas run from the zombie hordes, which now include the Roman occupying forces and a gang of cowboys.
+Judas hangs himself out of panic, but is successfully resurrected by Jesus.